phpbb-de/phpbb-ext-newsletter/README.md

-# phpBB 3.1/3.2 Extension - phpBB.de Newsletter
+# phpBB 3.2/3.3 Extension - phpBB.de Newsletter

 Adds a newsletter function to the board.
 Users can (un)subscribe to it from the UCP and unsubscribe via a link in every email.
 The newsletters are sent from the ACP.

 Author: Oliver Schramm

 URL: https://www.phpbb.de

-Version: 1.0.0

 ## Install instructions:
 1. Download the extension